webplatform/docs-wpd/Projects/editors_guide/index.md

 ==Log into the WebPlatform.org site.==
 * http://webplatform.org
 =Step 2.
-Get ready to communicate with the online community= ==The WebPlatform.org online community uses IRC extensively.
-Log in and ask questions.==
+Get ready to communicate with the online community= ==Join IRC channel==
+* The WebPlatform.org online community uses IRC extensively.
+Log in and ask questions.
 * http://webchat.freenode.net/?channels=#webplatform
 * Or download and install an IRC client that enables you to chat in the #webplatform channel.
 Here are some reliable IRC clients you can use:
 ** http://www.mirc.com mIRC (Windows)